Menu Audio Description Project

 Years

 Everything we talk about on this page is geared towards consistency and making the site easier for visitors to find what they want.
-In the future, we will list all titles from a database, rather than use individual service data, so there will be some discrepancies.
-You'll find discrepancies today, too, particularly with the year a film was released (which is typically, though not always, a one-year difference).
+In the future, we will list all titles from a database, rather than use individual service data, so there will be fewer discrepancies.

 Studios